 There are a lot of marketing tactics out there.
 If you haven’t had the best luck with marketing, it could be time to take a more customer-centric approach.

 According to HubSpot, companies with a customer-centric strategy make 60% more profit than those that aren’t.

 Now, do I have your attention?
 Good.
-I’m going to show why customer-centricity is a marketing trend that never goes out of style.
+I’m going to show why a customer-centric marketing strategy never goes out of style.